Zits (comics)

 Zits is a comic strip written by cartoonist Jerry Scott and illustrated by Jim Borgman about the life of Jeremy Duncan, a 17-year-old high school junior (he was 15 when the comic started).
 The comic debuted in July 7, 1997, in over 200 newspapers, and by 1998 it was included in "more than 1,700 newspapers worldwide in 45 countries and is translated into 15 different languages."
 Zits has received multiple awards and continues to be syndicated by King Features.

-Set in the central Ohio suburbia, the strip centers on Jeremy as he tries to balance his family life, social life, the academic demands of high school and his plans for the future, often with a heavy dose of surrealism, making it stand out from being just a typical teenager cartoon strip.
+Set in Ohio, possibly in the town of Bucyrus in the northern part of the state (going by the Hard Rock Cafe T-shirt worn by Jeremy’s father on Aug.
+14, 2026), the strip centers on Jeremy as he tries to balance his family life, social life, the academic demands of high school and his plans for the future, often with a heavy dose of surrealism, making it stand out from being just a typical teenager cartoon strip.

+On March 19, 2026, it was announced that the comic strip will end in 2026.
+Jerry Scott will also be ending Baby Blues.

 Origin

 In 1996, Jerry Scott was drawing Baby Blues, a comic strip about raising children he co-wrote with Rick Kirkman.
 He realized, however, that his profession as an independent cartoonist was limited to whatever joke he could conceive next.
 A friend suggested he begin a strip about a teenager.
 Scott heeded the proposition but was unsatisfied with his character's sketches, finding them similar to those of his existing strip.
 After Scott discussed the issue with his artist friend Jim Borgman, the two corresponded with one another over the next few months and eventually collaborated on the characters that would become the Duncans.
 King Features, already distributing Baby Blues and Borgman's editorial cartoons, began running the new comic strip in 1997 with Scott writing and Borgman drawing.

 Charles Schulz liked the new strip, but added, "Zits is the worst name for a comic strip since Peanuts."
 Said quote would later be printed on the back of the compilation book Humongous Zits, along with a ripped-out piece of paper with multiple different names considered (such as Jeremy, Yo., and My So-Called Life and Stuff), with Zits circled last as the final choice.

 To create each installment, Jerry Scott comes up with an idea and then writes and sketches a fully scripted layout, which Jim Borgman draws finished art for, occasionally embellishing or replacing Scott's layouts if he feels he can make the strip's visual more lively.